rekredhead/Chat-App/README.md

    - Select "Mail" from the "Select app" drop down
    - Select the device that you are hosting the app on the next dropdown and click the "Generate" button
    - Copy the app password that was generated and paste it in the .env file as mentioned below - Done (2/2)

-- Create a .env file containing the following:
+- Create a .env file for backend containing the following:
    - Do not add the bracket texts
    ```
    PORT=(number:an-available-port-on-your-device)